 Hazard marking, lighting, and signing prevents pilots from entering areas closed to aircraft and construction personnel from entering areas open to aircraft, and they serve as comprehensible warning indicators for any area affected by construction that is normally accessible to aircraft, personnel, or vehicles.
 Hazard marking and lighting shall also be used to identify open manholes, open trenches, small areas under repair, stockpiled materials, waste locations and any other potentially hazardous site conditions during construction.
-Other construction-related hazards may include disruption to the instrument landing system (ILS) and underground power lines along with construction activity adjacent to various safety areas.
 These hazards will be identified and marked in accordance with AC 150/5370-2G to ensure contractor personnel interact with these hazards appropriately.